-Before .NET 3.5 as a developer, we often used to write ADO.NET code to perform CRUD operation with the underlying database.
-For this, we need to create a connection with the database, open the connection, and then create a DataSet to fetch or submit the data to the database, and convert the data from the DataSet to .NET objects or vice-versa to apply our business rules.
-Actually, this was a time consuming, cumbersome and error-prone process.
-Microsoft has provided a framework called “Entity Framework” to automate all these database related activities for our application if we provided the necessary details to the Entity Framework.
+Before .NET Framework 3.5, as a developer, we often used to write ADO.NET Code to perform CRUD operations with the underlying database.
+For this, we need to create a Connection Object with the database, then Open the Connection, Create the Command Object, and execute the Command using Data Reader or Data Adapter.
+And then, we create DataSet or DataTables to store the data in memory to perform different types of Operations on the Data as per the business requirements.
+Actually, this is a Time-Consuming and Error-Prone Process.
+Microsoft has provided a framework called “Entity Framework” to automate all these database-related activities for our application, and for this to work, we need to provide the necessary details to the Entity Framework.

 What is Entity Framework?

-Entity Framework is an open-source object-relational mapping (ORM) Framework for .NET applications that enables .NET developers to work with relational data using domain-specific objects without focusing on the underlying database tables and columns where actually the data is stored.
+Entity Framework is an Open-Source Object-Relational Mapping (ORM) Framework for .NET applications that enables .NET developers to work with relational data using domain-specific objects without focusing on the underlying database tables and columns where actually the data is stored.
 That means the Entity Framework eliminates the need for writing the data-access code that developers usually need to write.

-Official Definition: “The Entity Framework is an object-relational mapper (O/RM) that enables .NET developers to work with a database using .NET objects.
-It eliminates the need for most of the data-access code that developers usually need to write.”
+Official Definition: The Entity Framework is an Object-Relational Mapper (O/RM) that enables .NET developers to work with a database using .NET objects.
+It eliminates the need for most of the data-access code that developers usually need to write.

 - Database First Approach